robaadekings/database-final-project/README.md

 # database-final-project

-his database system provides a complete solution for managing library operations, including book tracking, member management, loan processing, and fine calculations.
-The system is built using MySQL and follows relational database best practices.
+This database system provides a complete solution for managing library operations, including book tracking, member management, loan processing, and fine calculations.
+The system is built using MySQL and follows relational database best practices it secured using authentication.